EFForg/design/animations.md

 + remove clutter

 ## Videos
-This section could use some love!
+This section is a work in progress!